Planning and Environment Linkages

 Linking Planning, NEPA and SAFETEA-LU

-In the FY06Q1 report, many states explained that they were waiting for guidance on SAFETEA-LU before developing process changes at the DOTs.
-During this interview time period, the need for guidance was less of a concern.
-Instead, most states interviewed have now begun activities to help them comply with SAFETEA-LU provisions.
-For example, many states are holding MPO-specific or statewide meetings with resource agencies to discuss Section 6001 environmental consultation requirements.
-Several states also recognize points of agreement between SAFETEA-LU and linking planning and NEPA.
-They recommend that FHWA emphasize how requirements of SAFETEA-LU relate to the integration of planning and NEPA recommendations.
+Many states are waiting for guidance on SAFETEA-LU before developing process changes at the DOTs.
+Several states recognize points of agreement between SAFETEA-LU and linking planning and NEPA.
+They recommend that FHWA emphasize how requirements of SAFETEA-LU relate to integration of planning and NEPA recommendations.

 Understanding Indirect and Cumulative Impacts